haohao1029/OYEN_INTERN/README.md

 You must have sqlite in your laptop in order to run the project.
 After the project run `database.db` will be created and `users` table with name and password columns will be created if it doesn't exist.
 The project use `pipenv` as virtual environment library

+## Docker Compose
+IN docker compose, the frontend will call `/api/users` but not `localhost:8000/users`, the nginx will be perform `backward proxy` based on the path.
+You can see the detail at `./nginx/default.conf`

 ## TODO